-- Resource advantage of India : Different soil types and different climate types for cultivation of diverse food crops, long coastal line suitable for fishing, huge resource of domestic animals etc.
+- Resource advantage of India: Different soil types and different climate types for the cultivation of diverse food crops, long coastal line suitable for fishing, a huge resource of domestic animals etc.

 - Government initiatives to boost food processing: Various government initiatives like attracting FDI, reduction in excise duties etc have boosted food processing.

-- Future driver of Indian growth : Food processing corresponds to around 10% of GDP in agriculture-manufacturing sector.
+- The future driver of Indian growth: Food processing corresponds to around 10% of GDP in the agriculture-manufacturing sector.
 It has potential for more.

 Location of food processing industries in India :

 India has more than 35000 registered units.
 But majorities of the food processing factories are concentrated in the coastal states ( one reason being, accessibility to marine food processing)

 Major coastal states include Andhra, Maharashtra, Karnataka, Kerala, Gujarat, Punjab and WB.
 Non-coastal states include UP, Punjab etc.

 - Grain Processing.